-Enjoy learning more about Linda and her Almond Cranberry Muffins (see the whole line-up of bloggers, blogs, and muffin recipes here) a
+Enjoy learning more about Linda and her Almond Cranberry Muffins and see the whole line-up of bloggers, blogs, and muffin recipes here.

 She’s very active in her local gluten-free support group, the Chesapeake Celiac Support Group of Annapolis, Maryland, so if you’re in that group or in that area, check out the group and look Linda Etherton up!
 (It’s funny how so often in the blogging world we don’t pay attention to last names.
 It was several years as a reader before I even knew Linda’s.)
 Or you can come to Orlando for the Gluten-Free Living Conference and meet both of us as we’ll be attendees at that event in April!

 Update: I had to come back and mention a few of Linda’s other recipes!
 That’s one of the main reasons her blog attracted folks in the first place and continues to bring them back.
 She excels at bread (and bread-based) recipes like her French Bread, French Bread Rolls, Calzones, Hot Pockets, and Pizza, but it’s her Angel Food Cake that all my friends and I rave over.
 She brought it to a retreat for us all to enjoy.
 It was the best Angel Food Cake I’ve EVER eaten.
-It’s really a phenomenal cake and is one of the most popular desserts on All Gluten-Free Desserts!
-Her Sugar Cookies come in next on the desserts site and Yellow Cake and Chocolate Cake recipes are not far behind in popularity.
+Her Sugar Cookies come in next and Yellow Cake and Chocolate Cake recipes are not far behind in popularity.
 She has lots of other main dish recipes that everyone loves, too.
-Her Cheeseburger Fries are popular and I was able to enjoy her Salmon Chowder when I visited not that long ago–filling and delicious, but not heavy at all.
+Her Cheeseburger Fries are popular and I was able to enjoy her Salmon Chowder when I visited not that long ago—filling and delicious, but not heavy at all.

 And now I’ll let Linda take it away!